-If you’ve ever been in this situation, then you make a totem pole!
-Totem poles for music festivals are fun, creative, and a great way to get spotted in the crowd.
+DIY totem poles for music festivals are fun, creative, and a great way to get spotted in the crowd.
 Having been to so many festivals, I’ve seen so many creative rave totems that it inspired me to make my own!
 If you’re wondering how to make a totem pole, follow this guide for important key steps in making the perfect rave totem.

 1. Creating the Base of the Totem

-Every totem needs a sturdy base.
+Music festival totems need a sturdy base otherwise they're going to break.
+Trust me.
 There are many options for choosing what to use as the pole of the totem, such as wooden dowels from craft stores, mini portable flagpoles, telescoping pool poles, PVC pipes- essentially any long pole that is strong enough to hold the head of the totem as well as withstand multiple festivals.
 I searched for a pole online with the keyword “telescoping”.
 I recommend looking for a pole that is telescoping because it makes carrying and transporting your totem much easier, especially if you’re flying with your totem!
 The pole I went with was something that was approximately 2 feet long when collapsed and stretched to about 4 feet long when extended out.
 This was the perfect option for me; it was lightweight, long and easy for me to fit into my luggage, especially since I travel and fly around a lot for festivals (catch my totem pole at Bass Canyon and Electric Zoo!).
 It was pretty affordable, too - about $9.

 2. Crafting the Head of the Totem